 The difference between clear bagging vs. white bagging is whether a healthcare system has a specialty pharmacy.
 Clear bagged medications come directly from a healthcare system’s own specialty pharmacy.
 White bagged medications are dispensed and sent to a healthcare provider.

-The difference between white bagging vs. buy and bill is that white bagged medication is distributed to the physician’s office, hospital, or clinic for administration typically from specialty pharmacy.
+The difference between white bagging vs. buy and bill is that white bagged medication is distributed to the physician’s office, hospital, or clinic for administration typically from specialty pharmacy for a specific patient.
 With buy and bill the medication is already stored at the healthcare facility and the provider submits a claim for reimbursement after the patient receives the drug.